CURRICULUM VITAE | NICOLE ANTEBI

 Grantee of CUES Spanning Boundaries Challenge team Community Stories of Sustainability and Resilience: Promise for the Learning Experience

-Year 1: Facilitated Ingrained animated film collaboration and service learning opportunity with Flowers & Bullets community farm located in Tucson, AZ.
+Year 1: Facilitated the production of Ingrained, an animated film collaboration and service-learning opportunity with Flowers & Bullets community farm located in Tucson, AZ.
 Animation I students volunteered at the farm learning how to cultivate blue corn as the basis for their short fully animated documentary “Ingrained.”
 Members of Flowers & Bullets leadership also contributed assets to the final animation.

 Screenings: